bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

 [ The PLST block. ]
-The 'plst' un-fenced block is recognized by the presence of a hyphen-minus, a plus-sign, or a asterisk in the first line.
-This block is designed to model a list of multiple items which might include nested lists.
+The PLST un-fenced block is recognized by the presence of a hyphen/plus/asterisk character at the start of the first line.
+This block models lists and nested lists.
+Hyphens are for expresssing unordered list items.

     - Fruits
       - Apple